ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     I really like learning about the cosmos and distant steller systems.

-    The universe is so sexy!

 ???question "Is it easy for you to learn science subjects?"
     I find it quite easy to learn science subjects.

-    In my opinion, learning something is easy if yu have passion.
+    In my opinion, learning something is easy if you have passion.

     Science, which is full of wonders, can surely light me up, giving me the passion even from learning itself.